Coal mines in the UK in the 1940s and 50s

-Mines have always been hazardous environments and the period while I was a miner/Bevin Boy during and after the Second World War was no exception.
+Deep mines have always been hazardous environments.
 Major hazards included fire, flood, noxious and inflammable gas, explosion and roof collapse.

 Personal injury could take many forms and was particularly dangerous because the lengths of the tunnels and the depth underground meant that access to medical attention could take a considerable time.

 Safety and the size of mines and pits